 You know when your body wants something sweet, but you just want none of the guilt?
-I have those moments all the time, and these Healthy Chocolate Chip Blondies is one of the recipes that comes to the rescue!
+I have those moments all the time, and these Healthy Chocolate Chip Blondies is one of those healthy dessert recipes that comes to the rescue!
 Watch how easy these are to make!

 When I think of the foods my body craves, it’s usually salty things like nuts, cheese, olives, hummus… I mean, growing up in Spain that’s what we had for snack regularly, salty things.
 Like in the afternoons, I’d sit with my grandpa playing cards while shelling peanuts and eating olives.

 However, I hate to admit that I’ve developed quite a sweet tooth through recipe development.
 I try all things, snack on all things, and therefore, eat all things!

 I made these blondies for a group of ladies in my boxing class that has so kindly volunteered to be the testers for all my Family KickStart Program recipes and treats.
 They were all doing their own whole food 30-day programs so my KickStart recipes were perfect for them!

 If you’ve never heard of Family KickStart, it’s a 30-day program created with a Whole Food & Whole-Family approach where the entire family eats real foods together while eliminating processed foods and sugars from their diets.
 Check out Family KickStart here.